OWRC/shinyapps-manual/index.md

 ### Baseflow separation

-A common request from the groundwater community is for an estimate of baseflow computed using automated hydrograph separation techniques. /info/hydrographseparation have been applied on the ORMGP website. (sHydrology relies on the median of daily estimates from these 14 variants.)
+A common request from the groundwater community is for an estimate of baseflow computed using automated hydrograph separation techniques.
+[Fourteen variants of hydrograph separation algorithms](/info/hydrographseparation) have been applied on the ORMGP website. (sHydrology relies on the median of daily estimates from these 14 variants.)

 ### Streamflow recession